 However, one thing to note here is that ULIP space is improving a Lot.
 Insurance companies are coming up with unique products with less or no charges.

-There is one such product by HDFC called as Click 2 invest which has only Fund management charges (1.35%) and Mortality costs which are required to keep the insurance cover intact and keep the Insurance maturity proceeds tax-free.
+There is one such product by HDFC called Click 2 invest which has only Fund management charges (1.35%) and Mortality costs which are required to keep the insurance cover intact and keep the Insurance maturity proceeds tax-free.

 Such products and many of such coming up in future will give a decent competition to Mutual funds.

-I mean if I do not find the product suitable or if I need money for my requirements, ULIP structure forces me to stay invested for at least 5 years.
+I mean if I do not find the product suitable or if I need money for my requirements, the ULIP structure forces me to stay invested for at least 5 years.
 I have no option to take my money out.

 Just imagine if the ULIP you have invested in is not doing so well in comparison to the other investments, you have no option but to stick with it for the first 5 years at least.
 And this is not all you have to keep investing too else this will make your complete money taxable at the time of withdrawal.

-Whereas Mutual funds are very much liquid unless you have invested in some close ended scheme.
+Whereas Mutual funds are very much liquid unless you have invested in some close-ended scheme.
 Though close-ended schemes get listed in the stock markets, in that case, liquidity depends on the availability of the buyer.

-From the Investment management angle when you invest in a product, besides past performance you would like to understand the view of the fund management, past track record of the fund manager, you would like to review the portfolio and watch the portfolio churning, you may like to meet the fund management, some ready data which may guide you on consistency of the fund, rolling returns, some researchers or analysis… All these things are not available in case of ULIPs.
+From the Investment management angle when you invest in a product, besides past performance you would like to understand the view of the fund management, the past track record of the fund manager, you would like to review the portfolio and watch the portfolio churning, you may like to meet the fund management, some ready data which may guide you on the consistency of the fund, rolling returns, some researchers or analysis… All these things are not available in the case of ULIPs.

 You may find their portfolio on the websites but that is quarterly updated.

-The insurance industry may have investment products, but they still think from Insurance angle only.
+The insurance industry may have investment products, but they still think from the Insurance angle only.
 If they want investors to come into their products, then they have to increase their transparency and regular disclosures.

-They Should be open to get their investment funds reviewed and rated from third parties and also increase the Interaction of the fund management team with the Investors and advisors to help them have a better understanding of their strategies.
+They Should be open to get their investment funds reviewed and rated by third parties and also increase the Interaction of the fund management team with the Investors and advisors to help them have a better understanding of their strategies.
 All this is still missing in the Insurance sector.

 This is another concern when you get a lock-in product.
 While doing goal-based planning, and designing the Investment structure I have found in many cases that Investors do not have enough money to invest at the start but going forward they expect a regular raise in their Income which would keep supplementing the savings.

 In such cases, I design an Incremental savings structure for them through automatically incrementing SIPs.
 Like their SIP values keep increasing by 10% every year and all this is automatic.
-Reasonable from an investors point of view and comfortable for the one who is implementing.
+Reasonable from an investor’s point of view and comfortable for the one who is implementing.